CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ![CAF Audit Account 1 Sample App Table Columns](images/account_1AuditSampleAppColumns.png)

+In the case that malformed audit events are passed to auditing there is a reject table for holding these.
 The following figure shows the `account_1` schema with a `kafka_rej` table and columns for rejected audit event data:

 ![CAF Audit Account 1 Kafka Reject Table Columns](images/account_1RejectTable.png)